henry-doan/cs-Java-files/EightPuzzle/src/ep/readme.txt

  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  *****************************************************************************/
+Jeneve Castro, Tatiana Nicoara, Dimitar Ivanov we all did the same amount of work and split the task and worked on different parts of the assignments